ericbrec/BSpy/README.md

-The full documentation for bspy can be found [here](https://ericbrec.github.io/bspy), its GitHub project can be found [here](https://github.com/ericbrec/bspy), a test suite can be found [here](https://github.com/ericbrec/bspy/tree/main/tests), and a set of examples, including a jupyter notebook can be found [here](https://github.com/ericbrec/bspy/tree/main/examples).
+The full documentation for bspy can be found [here](https://ericbrec.github.io/bspy), its GitHub project can be found [here](https://github.com/ericbrec/bspy), a test suite can be found [here](https://github.com/ericbrec/bspy/tree/main/tests), and a set of examples, including a jupyter notebook, can be found [here](https://github.com/ericbrec/bspy/tree/main/examples).